aws-samples/aws-iot-greengrass-flat-file-ingestion/README.md

 ## Prerequisites
 1. [Create a keypair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#prepare-key-pair).
-1. [Launch a new CloudFormation stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) in the N. Virginia (us-east-1) region using [iot-cfn.yml](iot-cfn.yml).
+1. [Launch a new CloudFormation stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) in the N. Virginia (us-east-1) region using <a href="iot-cfn.yml" download>iot-cfn.yml</a>.
     - Parameters:
         - Name the stack `IoTGreengrass`.
         - For `EC2KeyPairName`, use the EC2 keypair you just created for.
 Leave off the `.pem` extension.